godwinxunwang/react-native-material-design-wrapper-cloudeggs/README.md

 Import any required components into your project, for example:

 ```
-import { Button, Card } from 'react-native-material-design';
+import { Button, Card } from 'react-native-material-design-wrapper-cloudeggs';
 ```

 > You may need to restart your packager in order for the icons to render.